Who Comprises A C-Team?

 The world’s most successful companies are run by teams, and our program makes you part of a winning one.

 From the beginning of the Executive MBA program at Vanderbilt, you’ll be assigned to a cross-functional C-Team of peers who brings skills and experience that are complementary to yours.
-As part of this team, you’ll complete much of your work in the program, including the Capstone Strategy Project in year two.
+You’ll complete much of your work in the program as part of this team, including the Capstone Strategy Project in year two.
 In the process, you’ll become a more well-rounded leader by learning to see through the eyes of your peers and understand the challenges specific to their area of expertise.
 You’ll also acquire skills to enhance and improve your teams at work.

 Our graduates often say they learn as much from their C-Team as from their world-class professors.